 Sec.
-6. Earthen Lagoons must be constructed and maintained in accordance with the following:

-(1) The earthen lagoon bottom must be a minimum distance of at least ten (10) feet above the bedrock and four (4) feet above the seasonal high water table. and ten (10) feet above bedrock.
+6. Earthen Lagoons must be constructed and maintained in accordance with the following: (1) The earthen lagoon bottom must be a minimum distance of ten (10) feet above the bedrock and four (4) feet above the seasonal high water table. and ten (10) feet above bedrock.
 The depth to the water table must be determined using:

-(A) soil survey data established by the USDA Natural Resource Conservation Service; or

-(B) a professional soil scientist registered under IC 25-31.5-4; unless it can be demonstrated that the water table has been artificially lowered to four (4) feet or more from the bottom of the lagoon.
+(A) soil survey data established by the USDA Natural Resource Conservation Service; or unless it can be demonstrated that the water table has been artificially lowered to four (4) feet or more from the bottom of the lagoon.

+(B) information obtained from a professional soil scientist registered under IC 25-31.5-4;

-(2) The earthen lagoon bottom and walls must meet the design standards in "Recommended Standards for Wastewater Facilities"\.(3) The earthen lagoon bottom must be flat.
+(2) The earthen lagoon bottom and walls must meet the design standards in "Recommended Standards for Wastewater Facilities"\.

+(3) The earthen lagoon bottom must be flat. level.